rweddell/CustomerServiceBot/cs-nlg/README.md

 This implementation allows the scripts to be run in the cloud such as in Colab.
 More information can be found in [this blogpost](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).
 ### financial_responses.txt
-A collection of responses from a financial question and answer dataset.
+A collection of responses from the FiQA financial question and answer dataset.
-They make a component in the dataset which are known as 'distractors'.
+They makeup the 'distractor' component of the dataset.
-The format of Hugging Face's input requires distractor statements included in the input for one of the heads of the model in order to classify a potential response as in-context.
+The format of Hugging Face's input requires distractor statements in the input for one of the model heads in order to classify a potential response as in-context.
 ### make_dataset.ipynb
 Running the cells in this notebook will read two text files and formats the contents according to the requirements of Hugging Face.
 ### training_schema.